eclipse-edc/Connector/docs/developer/state-machine.md

 ## State-machine store

-The Store which manage `StatefulEntity` persistence must persist entities in a storage system.
+The Store which manages `StatefulEntity` persistence must persist entities in a storage system.
 In-memory implementations are provided for testing.

 Stores using persistent implementations must manage leases to support EDC clustered deployment.
 This ensures an entity is processed by only one EDC instance at a time (assuming processing is quicker than lease expiration).